martinschneider/justtestlah/src/site/markdown/index.md

 ## Locators
 Elements can be identified by a unique `id`, a `css` or an `xpath` expression. `AccesibilityId` (for iOS) and `UIAutomator` (for Android) are supported as well.
 Each element has a unique key (e.g. `SEARCH_FIELD`) which is mapped to its corresponding locator expression in a .`yaml` file.
 For example, let's say the page object for the home page is `demoproject.pages.HomePage` (under `/src/main/java`).
 Then the corresponding locators are expected in `/demoproject/pages/HomePage.yaml` (under `/src/main/resources`).

+Locators for different platforms "live" side by side in the same yaml file.
+Locators are grouped by page object rather than by platform.

 Example of a locator YAML file:
 ```yaml